alchemy-fr/Phraseanet-Docs/en/FAQ/Media/Add-a-base.rst

 .. seealso::

-	Refer to the Phraseanet base setting<Setting-Structure>` section.
+	:ref:`Refer to the Phraseanet base setting <Setting-Structure>` section.

 Depending on the needs and to publish a new Phraseanet base, it is required to create at least one collection.

 .. _See the MySQL documentation: http://dev.mysql.com/doc/refman/5.0/fr/creating-database.html